micro-manager/micro-manager.github.io/_pages/Andor.md

 should see a drop-down menu that allows you to select the camera serial number.
-If you do not see more than 1 serial number in the drop-down you should [make sure all your cameras are present in the Device Manager](#install-pci.2fe-driver "wikilink").
+If you do not see more than 1 serial number in the drop-down you should [make sure all your cameras are present in the Device Manager](#install-pcie-driver "wikilink").
 The screenshot below shows 2 iXon USB cameras:

 ![Screenshot: Device Manager showing 2 iXon Ultra cameras